vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 A _workflow_ is a set of instructions described in [YAML](https://yaml.org/).
 We define one workflow per YAML file.
 All workflows are stored in the `.github/workflows` directory.
-They are generally trigged on every push, but they can be trigged manually, or on every tag, or periodically.
+They are generally triggered on every push, but they can be trigged manually, or on every tag, or periodically.

 There can be several _jobs_ per _workflow_.
 Each job is a set of steps